ArchiveBox/docs/Web-Archiving-Community.md

 ### Related Projects

+#### Big Name Bookmarking + Archiving Services
+ - [Pocket Premium](https://getpocket.com) Bookmarking tool that provides an archiving service in their paid version, run by Mozilla
+ - [Pinboard](https://pinboard.in) Bookmarking tool that provides archiving in a paid version, run by a single independent developer
+ - [Wallabag](https://wallabag.org) / [Wallabag.it](https://wallabag.it) Self-hostable web archiving server that can import via RSS
+ - [Shaarli](https://github.com/shaarli/Shaarli) Self-hostable bookmark tagging, archiving, and sharing service

 #### From the Archive.org & Archive-It teams
  - [Archive.org](https://archive.org) The O.G. wayback machine provided publicly by the Internet Archive (Archive.org)
  - [Archive.it](https://archive-it.org) commercial Wayback-Machine solution